 1. Using ready CMS for everything

-Now, you may think building tech requires lot of time, human capital, lots of engineers etc. Yes, at the start, it is almost impossible to hire people to do this job.
+Now, you may think building tech requires a lot of time, human capital, lots of engineers, etc. Yes, at the start, it is almost impossible to hire people to do this job.
 But, in the 21st century, knowledge of web development is abundant.
 After crossing MVP and first revenue generation, either you should hire a technical co-founder/CTO or start building on your own.
-You do not need to solely dedicate all your time for website development.
+You do not need to solely dedicate all your time to website development.
 Make it part of your routine work and develop continuously.
-This way, when you will reach near-growth stage, you will be completely ready or at least you will have a solid foundation.
+This way, when you will reach a near-growth stage, you will be completely ready or at least you will have a solid foundation.
 And, it will save you money also.

 2. Customer Support vs Customer Feedback and Taking it Too Seriously

 Now, the other part of interacting with customers is that you must take feedbacks.
 It is really important to take feedbacks, analyze them and implement them.
 Without it, product development becomes ineffective and irrelevant.
 This is where founders must be serious.
-Taking the feedback is just tip of the iceberg.
+Taking the feedback is just the tip of the iceberg.
 Implementation and getting feedbacks continuously are part of a loop, that must be carried on as long as the business goes.

-Sometimes, people misunderstood and mix customer support with customer feedbacks.
+Sometimes, people misunderstood and mix customer support with customer feedback.
 It is a big mistake.
-What would happen is that you will get in the loop of customer service and would not be able to work on customer feedbacks.
+What would happen is that you will get in the loop of customer service and would not be able to work on customer feedback.
 As a founder, you must focus on strategic and brainy stuff because nobody but you have the clearest view of the business idea and vision.
 Time and energy are limited.
 So, spend them wisely.

 3. Late Hiring and No Automation

 As a whole, every part of a business is important.
 From staff to CEO, everyone’s work is important.
 But you must spend human resources efficiently including yourself.
-Founders specially those who are younger have a dilemma.
+Founders especially those who are younger have a dilemma.
 They think, “If I hire someone, will he/she perform well enough?”
 The answer is Yes and No. It depends on the role and how perfectionist you are.
 The truth is that you do not need perfection everywhere.
 And, even if you need it, then, hire a perfectionist.
-Otherwise, same mistakes will be made by your future hire that you’re making today.
+Otherwise, the same mistakes will be made by the future hire that you’re making today.

 Hire fast to remove manual repetitive tasks from your task list.
 For example, if you’re not a fintech, finance is not the core value of your business.
-We often think about hiring or being fancy CFO.
-But, to be very honest, startup do not need a CFO, unless, it raises series VC funding.
-A mid-level accountant is very good enough manage the financials.
+We often think about hiring or being a fancy CFO.
+But, to be very honest, startups do not need a CFO, unless, it raises series VC funding.
+A mid-level accountant is very good enough to manage the financials.
 Of course, as founders, you must know your monetary condition and decide based on them.
 But that doesn’t mean you have to do all the petty works yourself.
 Reviewing the reports once a week is good enough.

 One of the biggest advantages of tech startups is automation.
 It is a continuous procedure.
 You can’t automate everything at once.
-If you find ready tools, start using it.
+If you find ready tools, start using them.
 If you don’t find ready tools, build yourself.
 But, start early.
 Doing more in less time is a big advantage.

-One note is that scope of automation sometimes depends on the web technology you’re using.
-Good technology enables higher scope of automation.
+One note is that the scope of automation sometimes depends on the web technology you’re using.
+Good technology enables a higher scope of automation.
 Bad technology disables this scope.
 So, be aware.
 And, overall, the most important pre-requisite of automation is to have a mindset for it.